Go To The Official Six Flags Great Adventure Website For Current Park Information

 The Swiss Bob was a standard production model Schwarzkopf Bayern Kurve (Bavarian Curve) ride, which was common to many amusement and theme parks around the world in the 1970's and 80's.
 The ride offered a high speed thrill, suitable for the entire family since young children could be seated in the laps of their parents.
 The rides had a very distinctive sound which could be heard from all around the parks they were in.
-Most park that had them have retired these rides since the manufacturer is out of business and parts have become scarce.
+Most parks that had them have retired these rides since the manufacturer is out of business and parts have become scarce.

 Originally the ride featured an Olympic bobsled theme, complete with a back drop, which was removed after the 1979 season.

-The ride originally received its power via a contact bar mounted below the center car, and a rail in the track.
-The power was required for both the lighting and the motors which lowered and lifted the cars as the ride started and ended.
-Following the modifications pictured in the photos, the contact bar was removed and a central rotating power line was added - sort of like a big power cord.
+Following several modifications the contact bar was removed and a central rotating power line was added - sort of like a big power cord.
 The power cord wasn't possible in the early years due to the elaborate backdrop panels and scenery, but provided a more reliable and easier to maintain power connection.

 Technical Information

-Manufacturer: Anton Schwarzkopf
+Manufacturer: Anton Schwarzkopf -Germany

 Ride Model: Bayern Curve